 Prepare the meals

-Preparing your food on the weekend is the best recipe for making your healthy diet consistent.
+Preparing your food on the weekend is the best recipe for making your healthy diet (avoid these 4 diet mistakes) consistent.
 Poach, bake or roast all the meat, bake potatoes, steam vegetables, and chop raw fruit if you plan on eating salads.
 You can also simmer a big batch of rice for the entire week.
 Furthermore, to keep the prep as easy as possible, you can double your dinner recipe and use one half of it for lunch the day after.
 For an easy access to and good organization of the food, keep the groceries in plastic containers or clear glasses.
 All the food that you store in the refrigerator after you cook it should be used within 2 to 3 days.
 If you plan to use the food after 4 or 5 days, keep it in the freezer.
 Throw it away if you don’t use it even days after.

 Meal prep has never been easier.
 If you thought that it would be impossible for you to handle it ‒ think again.
 All you need to do is figure out how many days of the week you’ll eat the food you have prepared and you won’t ever waste a gram of food again.
 Try to have nutritionally balanced meals by eating enough protein, carbs and fat, be creative with the food and use core ingredients in multiple ways, and don’t forget to store the meals properly in plastic and glass containers to preserve them for a few days.